Barb2023/Store_Sales_Reports/README.md

 ---
 # 🎯 Use #

-* The data used will be for the managements decision in which store they are performing well and those that are not performing well based on their sale / profits.
+* The data will be used to help management decide which stores are performing well and which are underperforming based on sales and profits..

 ---